Oracle Quick Start Guide

 sudo dpkg-reconfigure tzdata

-We recommend installing the NTP client to keep the time synchronized, but it's especially for those that plan on using multi-factor authentication with TOTP.
+We recommend installing the NTP client to keep the time synchronized, but it's especially important for those that plan on using multi-factor authentication with TOTP.
 Run this command:

 apt-get install ntp